hyperledger-iroha/iroha-2-docs/src/guide/security/index.md

 # Security

-When utilizing Iroha 2—or any other blockchain ledger for that matter—security is paramount for financial organizations, as it forms the foundation of trust in an industry where sensitive financial data and transactions are routine.
+When utilizing Iroha—or any other blockchain ledger for that matter—security is paramount for financial organizations, as it forms the foundation of trust in an industry where sensitive financial data and transactions are routine.
 A successful security breach performed by a malicious party can lead to devastating consequences for you.
 Therefore establishing preemptive security measures is essential to protect the integrity and confidentiality of your sensitive data.

 ### Navigation

-In this section you can learn about various aspects of securing your Iroha 2 network.
+In this section you can learn about various aspects of securing your Iroha network.
 To learn more, choose one of the following topics:

 - [Security Principles](./security-principles):